jimthemighty/platform-scaffold/web/README.md

 # Mobify Progressive Web Scaffold

+The quick start guide for using the scaffold can be found [here](https://docs.mobify.com/progressive-web/latest/guides/quick-start-guide/)

 ## Running npm scripts

 All the `npm` scripts listed below must be run from the `web` directory inside your project directory.

 Here's how to get a list of all the available npm scripts in the Progressive Web Scaffold: